edilbertoamorim/ICARE_sourcelocalization/README.md

 ### Step 0.2: Files Preparation
 - In case needed a standard Lead-Field model is provided in Standard_DK_MNI_atlas.mat
 - The file scripts/LFM_generation.m allows personalised generation of forward models starting from individual MRI data in Fieldtrip format.
 An atlas is also needed (sample DK Atlas provided)
-- Run scripts/Get_patients_ID.m to generate the list of patients to process (this list can be filtered in the script if needed)
+- Run scripts/Get_patients_ID.m to generate the list of patients to process (this list can be filtered if needed)

 ### Step 1: Process Patients
 - Run A1_Source_localization.m to download signals and reconstruct source activity.